troyane/GoodHabits/docs/tutorial.md

     * Export/Import application data -- `ImportExportPage.qml`
     * Page with settings -- `SettingsPage.qml`

-Best approach is to reflect this structure in your source code folder structure.
-We'll create folder `qml/pages` where put all of mentioned pages.
+The best approach is to reflect this structure in your source code folder structure.
+We'll create folder `qml/pages` where put all of the  mentioned pages.

 We'll implement page changing logic first.
-Create each page as simple and clean as possible with one item inside (couloured rectangle or centered text), e.g.:
+Create each page as simple and clean as possible with one item inside (coulored rectangle or centered text), e.g.:

 ```qml
 Page {